The 15 Best Ad Campaigns10.11.2017

 9. Three Mobile – Dancing Pony

-The hilarious advert shows famed Shetland pony Socks sliding its hoofs backwards across countryside to the tune of Fleetwood Mac’s Everywhere.
+The hilarious advert shows famed Shetland pony Socks sliding its hoofs backwards across the countryside to the tune of Fleetwood Mac’s Everywhere.

 The oddball video, which is a promotion for mobile provider Three, tries to show that the network understands the “silly stuff” its customers like.